If you’re a parent facing separation or divorce …

 - I’m a mother who created a unique storybook concept that worked quite successfully with my own family!
 (My son, who is now a grown young man, proudly wrote the introduction to my book.)
 Click here if you’d like to read it.

-- I’m the author of a new book on dating after divorce, an 8-hr Anger Management course, several eCourses and ebooks, dozens of articles and newsletters – as well as contributions to other people’s books – on personal, family and business relationships.
+- I’m the author of the Parenting Beyond Divorce guidebook, a 10-hour Mastering Child-Centered Divorce Audio Coaching Program with Workbook, an 8-hour Anger Management course for co-parents, several other eCourses and ebooks, dozens of articles and newsletters – as well as contributions to other people’s books – on personal, family and business relationships.

 - I’m also wise enough not to be doing this alone!